hasansozer/MOSARCH/toolset.md

 ![System Overview](/images/sysoverview.png)

 The main processes and the flow of (intermediate) artifacts are depicted in the figure below.
 There are 3 main processes.
 The first one performs *Structural Coupling Analysis* to extract *Module Dependencies* by analyzing the *Source Code*.
 The second process extracts *Modification History* from the *Source Code Repository* to analyze *Module co-changes*.
+We developed a [repo mining tool](https://github.com/hasansozer/MOSARCH/tree/main/repo_mining) that performs this analysis and provides a module dependency graph based on these co-changes.
 The last process performs *Module Clustering* based on the output artifacts of the other two tools.

 ![Flow](/images/flow.png)